Summary

 Example

-The iframe identifies that it contains a quiz in its title attribute.
-It includes fallback content to reach the file for reading systems that don't support frames.
+It includes fallback content to reach the file for reading systems that do not support frames.

 <iframe